h1dz/Pen-Testing/README.md

 -Usage: `./s <service> <version>`

 ## ping.sh
 Ping script to get a better idea what operating system the host is running and if it is up

+## nmap.sh
+Script for nmap that I regulary use, will first scan for top 100 ports, followed by a full TCP port scan.
+Next will scan top UDP ports, followed by a full UPD port scan.
+-Usage:     ./nmap.sh <ip>